open-resources/dash_curriculum/tutorial/part3/chapter11.md

 # Run the App
 if __name__ == '__main__':
-    app.run_server(port=8055)
+    app.run_server()
 ```
 ![Store_Example](./ch11_files/img/store.gif)

-Here is a simple example of how to use `dcc.Store` in your app.
+Here is a real life example of how to use `dcc.Store` in your app.
 In this example, we store the gapminder data session chosen in one tab to use it in another tab:

-## Shane, Gab can you please add a simple app example with tab and Store, or any other example that you think would be simple and helpful for the student to understand how to use store in their code.

 ```
 # Import packages